List of highest mountains on Earth

-Currently, There are at least 108 mountains on Earth with elevations of 7200 m or greater above sea level.
-The vast majority of these mountains are located on the edge of the Indian and Eurasian plates in China, India, Nepal and Pakistan.
+There are at least 108 mountains on Earth with elevations of 7200 m or greater above sea level.
+Of these, 14 are more than 8000 m.
+The vast majority of these mountains are part of either the Himalayas or the Karakoram mountain ranges located on the edge of the Indian Plate and Eurasian Plate in China, India, Nepal, and Pakistan.